The Group's Research

 Ceramic Metals as Water-Splitting Electrocatalysts

 Nickel-based materials have attracted enormous attention because of their flexible catalytic properties, along with low price and high abundance when compared to noble metals.
 We developed a facile and easy synthesis of large-scale nanoporous, nickel-based materials (Ni, Ni5P4, Ni3N, and Ni3S2), partly embedded in an amorphous matrix of a carbon-nitrogen material or directly grown on Ni substrates.
 Moreover, we demonstrated the ability to dope these materials with other metals (Mn, Co, and Fe).
 The obtained materials show remarkable performance in the electrochemical production of hydrogen both in terms of low overpotential and high current densities.
+In addition, these materials exhibit high activity toward the oxygen evolution reaction (OER).
+In sum, the activity of these materials, both for HER and OER, results in a high overall water-splitting efficiency.

 One of these materials is the basis for a battery energy conversion system we developed and won the KKL breakthrough climate solutions prize.
 See details in on our media page: Media